tu-delft-library/il-master-thesis-guide/book/3a-limitations-of-sources.md

 # 3a.
-Importance of Evaluating AI and Other Sources
+Importance of Evaluating GenAI and Other Sources

 ## Introduction
 In academic activity and industry, good decisions and solid designs depend on accurate, up-to-date, and trustworthy information.
 Throughout your thesis, you’ll rely on information from articles, websites, reports, and maybe even AI tools.
 But not all of these sources are equally reliable, and using weak or incorrect information can easily lead to poor results.